vert-x/mod-redis/README.md

 ## Name

-The module name is `com.jetdrone.vertx.mods.redis`.
+The module name is `com.jetdrone.mod-redis-io`.

 ## Configuration